Birds of Mysore Area

 Comparison with Phythian-Adams observations:

 Sanderson (1879) stationed at Hunsur, Mysore district described the then avifauna as “Junglefowl, Peafowl & Spurfowl are common in the woods; Bustard, Florican, Red-legged Partridge, Quail and Rock-grouse in the open country; Wild duck, teal, Snipe, Wild Geese, Flamingos, Pelicans, and Crakes in the lake and rice fields.
 Doves of several varieties are common both in the woods and open country”.
 Above statement seems to be much-generalized one since the book deals mammals primarily.
-There are very few sightings of Indian Courser Cursorius coromandelicus -at Hirikere by Siddaramaiah & Jayadeva (1992), incubation reported by Ravishankar and Sashidhara in 2013 & 2016 respectively, and later sightings by other birders from only two specific locality .
+There are very few sightings of Indian Courser Cursorius coromandelicus -at Hirikere by Siddaramaiah & Jayadeva (1992), incubation reported by Ravishankar and Sashidhara in 2013 & 2016 respectively, and later sightings by other birders from only 2-3 specific locality .
 Great Indian Bustard and Lesser Florican did not reoccur.
-However, Rajesh reported a Chestnut-bellied Sandgrouse (2016) from an undisclosed location, and later sightings by other birders from only two specific locality.
-Greater Flamingos were reported just once from Bannur by Syed Muzamil (2016).
+However, Rajesh reported a Chestnut-bellied Sandgrouse (2016) from an undisclosed location, and later sightings by other birders from only 2-3 specific locality.
+Greater Flamingos were reported recently from Bannur by Syed Muzamil on 20/11/2016 and three decades prior to that on 19/12/1986 by Suhel Quader at Varuna.

 Rayment reported breeding of Spot bill Ducks Anas poecilorhyncha in Mysore as early as 1893.
 It is interesting to note some observations of Anderson (1883) on Mysore State birds (as these notes are of general in nature meant for entire old mysore region, specifically not compared):

 Phythian-Adam’s (1940) observations made during 1925 to 1939, within a radius of 40 miles from the Mysore covering all the tanks and ground is considered more appropriate to compare with data generated.
-Mentioned as uncommon and strictly local, the Painted Sandgrouse Pterocles indicus is now not seen and the Chestnut-bellied Sandgrouse Pterocles exustus is recorded at only two locations.
+Mentioned as uncommon and strictly local, the Painted Sandgrouse Pterocles indicus is now not seen and the Chestnut-bellied Sandgrouse Pterocles exustus is recorded at only 2-3 locations.
 Only once recorded Great Bittern Bataurus stellaris and Lesser Florican Sypheotides indica is also not sighted in recent years.
-There are just three sightings from two locations of Painted Spurfowl Galloperdix lunulata, since then.
+There are very few sightings of Painted Spurfowl Galloperdix lunulata, since then.
 Tufted Pochard Aythya fuligla, Swinhoe’s Snipe Gallinago megala are altogether missing now.
-“The congregation of Demoiselle Cranes Grus virgo in thousands at Kapila river near Nanjanagudu, Yelandur Tanks, and at the confluence of River Kapila, Cauvery at T.Narasipura was a common feature during winter; and were flying over Mysore City regularly” is a mirage now.
-In recent years few individual Demoiselle Cranes were recorded thrice at Maddur kere (Yelandur), Kallur (2014) and KRS backwaters (Shivaprakash 2002a).
-Sighting record of Large Whistling-Duck Dendrocygna bicolor is just once and solitary Gadwall Anas strepera (Buxton 1944) is being recorded every year after 2016.
+“The congregation of Demoiselle Cranes Anthropoides virgo in thousands at Kapila river near Nanjanagudu, Yelandur Tanks, and at the confluence of River Kapila, Cauvery at T.Narasipura was a common feature during winter; and were flying over Mysore City regularly” is a mirage now.
+In recent years few individual Demoiselle Cranes were recorded thrice at Maddur kere (Yelandur), Kallur (2014), KRS backwaters (Shivaprakash 2002a) and at Ranganathittu Bird Sanctuary (2022-23).
+Sighting record of Large Whistling-Duck Dendrocygna bicolor is just once and Few individuals of Gadwall Anas strepera (Buxton 1944) is being recorded almost every year after 2016 .

-To save Great Indian Bustard Ardeotis nigricepsin, a rare bird in all parts of its habitat at that period, from extinction Phythian-Adams suggested vehemently for complete protection both from professional snares and sportsmen after three rendezvous with Bustards.
+To save Great Indian Bustard Ardeotis nigricepsin from extinction, a rare bird in all parts of its habitat at that period, Phythian-Adams suggested vehemently for complete protection both from professional snares and sportsmen after three rendezvous with Bustards.
 Stoney (1942) has also reported a sighting of Bustard from Gundlupet on 30/11/1941.
 After over half a century, Karanth (1986) mentioned Yediyur & Bukkapatna (Tumkur), Jakkanahlli-Nagamangala (Mandya) and Dasanakoppal (Mysore) as probable Bustard habitats.
 In the beginning of 1987, a trapper approached Mysore Zoo with a male Great Indian Bustard that was used to pair with a female in Zoo for breeding but didn’t succeed (Krishnegowda 1987).
 The source of Bustard is said to be from Yediyur region, Tumkur Dt.
 These presumed Bustard habitats mentioned by Phythian-Adams (1940) & Karanth (1986) were investigated thoroughly for remnants.
-Over and above, surveyed in detail the suggested locations and potential habitats like Markonahalli – Yediyur (Tumkur Dt), Melkote-Nagamangala-Halathi-Nalgunda-Tattahalli (Mandya Dt) expanses, and Santhemaralli-Kavalande (Chamarajanagar & Mysore Dt), Vadgal plains (Mysore Dt) and Grasslands all around the Mysore City, but in vain.
+Over and above, thoroughly surveyed ithe suggested locations and potential habitats like Markonahalli – Yediyur (Tumkur Dt), Melkote-Nagamangala-Halathi-Nalgunda-Tattahalli (Mandya Dt) expanses, and Santhemaralli-Kavalande (Chamarajanagar & Mysore Dt), Vadgal plains (Mysore Dt) and Grasslands all around the Mysore City, but in vain.

 Conclusion: